 A healthy Apple Pie Enchilada recipe made with real apples that can be served to your family for any meal!

-A few years ago I attended a Complete Health Improvement Program (CHIP) at our church and came away with a lot of really great healthy recipes!
+A few years ago I attended a Complete Health Improvement Program (CHIP) at our church and came away with a lot of really great healthy, and delicious, recipes!

 This recipe is a healthier variation of the traditional recipe because it swaps the brown sugar for maple syrup and whole wheat tortilla shells for flour tortilla shells.
 While it does call for butter, in the grand scheme of things, it could be worse!